LiterallyTheOne/my_notes/Python/Object_Oriented_Programming.md

 Our `Polygon` has a function called: `get_angles`.
 This function returns how many angles a `Polygon` has.
 Now we define a `Triangle` function, which is a `Polygon` with 3 angles.
-So in this implementation, we return 3, in `get_angles` function.
+So in this implementation, we return 3, in the `get_angles` function.
-If we define a `Square`, we return 4, in `get_angles` function.
+If we define a `Square`, we return 4, in the `get_angles` function.

 ```python